mehdigolzadeh/BoDeGHa/README.md

 `--json`                	Print results as json.
 > Example: $ bodega repo_owner/repo_name --json --apikey <token>

-_This group of parameters is the type of output, if you pass JSON you will get the result in JSON format'
+_This group of parameters is the type of output, if you pass JSON you will get the result in JSON format_

+## Example of BoDeGa run